beta6nine9/zabbix_rsm/automated-tests/framework/README.md

 Test framework sorts test cases in alphabetical order by filename before executing them.
 Test case files can be grouped by putting them into subdirectories.

 Each line in the test case file describes either a command, or arguments.
 Commands are enclosed in square brackets.
 Arguments are written in CSV format.
 Command can have multiple lines with arguments, in that case command will be executed multiple times.
+Arguments that are optional also must be specified.
+If value of an optional argument is an empty string, this argument is ignored.
 Some commands don't require any arguments.
 Comments start with `#`.
 Comments and empty lines are ignored.

 Each test case file must start with a `test-case` command.